Fosowl/RPG-Manhattan-Aftermath-2048/README.md

 # MY RPG

-- **Binary name:** my_rpg
-- **Repository name:** MUL_my_rpg_2019
-- **Repository rights:** ramassage-tek, julie.anglais@epitech.eu, leo.soule@epitech.eu, martin.legrand@epitech.eu, wilfried.garcia@epitech.eu
-- **Language:** C
-- **Group Size:** 4
-- **Compilation:** via Makefile, including re, clean and fclean rules

-## Subject

-This project is a Tower Defense game.
-A Good example of this kind of games is Revenge of the titans.
-Your main challenge for this game will be to create nice andsmooth user interface and menus.

-Your game must follow the following rules:
-- The player is a builder who must defend his castle,
-- Enemy waves will regularly appear from one side ofthe playground,
-- The player must buy and place buildings on the play-ground grid to block/kill enemies,
-- Buildings can be offensive (towers attacking) or defen-sive (basic walls),
-- When the castle is reached by an enemy, it takes dam-ages
-- If the castle reaches 0 hit points the player loose.Having a pleasant user interface is one of the details that makes a good quality game, this project is the occasion for you to try your best on that topic.

 ## Intro

 We are in 2048, 10 years after the terrible chemical attack on Manhattan.
 Let me give you a short summary of this tragedy.